husseinkhatri133-sys/Project-Spectra-Exo/JOURNAL.md

 Lastly, the final assembly would be to be built to be mountable to a gas-spring monitor stand, using the 2020 aluminum structural interface.

 It would provide an efficient, highly professional workstation setup while still permitting maximum adjustability.

-It would provide an efficient, highly professional workstation setup while still permitting maximum adjustability.